kmorales13/ExtendedCycles/README.md

 ExtendedCycles works by adding a period of frozen time.
 This means it basically stops the internal clock for a given amount of time.

-**However, this make cause some other mods that rely on this internal clock to break or not work correctly.**
+**This may cause some other mods that rely on this internal clock to break or not work correctly.**

 ## Usage